HossamAhmedFouad/CS112-Assignment-4/README.md

-# CS112-Assignment-4
+# Simple Encryption Decryption System

-This is a repository for FCAI-CU team members working on CS112 Assignment 3 project
+* This is a simple program that encrypts and decrypts text files using Rail Fence Encryption